Slone Infosystems (NSE:SLONE) Net-Net Working Capital: ₹14.87 (As of Sep. 2025)

 Slone Infosystems Business Description

 Slone Infosystems Ltd is an IT hardware solutions company based in India.
 The company is involved in the sale and rental of IT equipment such as laptops, desktops, servers, and workstations.
-Additionally, the company offers IT service solutions including managing cloud servers and servicing IT equipment for corporate clients.
+Additionally, the company offers IT service solutions, including managing cloud servers and servicing IT equipment for corporate clients.
+The Company is engaged mainly in the business of dealing in computers and their components by way of resale trading or giving on a rental basis, which is considered to constitute one single segment.